Here is all you need to know before the covid briefing in Scotland today

 Glasgow is currently the only area in Scotland subjected to level three covid restrictions.

-However, they are other council areas such as Clackmannanshire and East Renfrewshire, which are facing increasing covid infection rates.
+However, there are other council areas such as Clackmannanshire and East Renfrewshire, which are facing increasing covid infection rates.

 Clackmannanshire currently has the highest covid rate in Scotland, with a seven-day average rate of 139.7 cases per 100,000 people while Glasgow sits at 136.8 per 100,000.